ickb/proposal/README.md

 In the long term a DAO should take over the Periphery Layer and manage it, but this would carry a big development overhead, so it's something that can only happen at a later time.

+## 👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇 WORK IN PROGRESS 👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇

+After seeing [this Jan Xie's comment (reported by Alejandro)](https://discord.com/channels/657799690070523914/657799690552606745/970714873661128774) I need to understand better the time (and so the costs) associated with developing the L1 scripts, so I'm holding this section off until I complete the [Developer Training Course](https://nervos.gitbook.io/developer-training-course/):

+>If you compare the differences between Bitcoin and Ethereum, you might find that Ethereum developers are amazing as they can create dApps in a short time while Bitcoin developers can take two years to create an app.
+Nervos CKB is more similar to Bitcoin.
+Building applications directly in CKB is similar to system level programming, not front end programming.
+In a nutshell, Nervos CKB and Bitcoin have totally different designs than Ethereum.

 ## Road-Map & Incentives

 While I'm pretty independent, I'll go from learning L1 scripting to creating a complex L1 protocol, so in all likelihood I'll need substantial support from Nervos Team, Community & Foundation.